scoder/scoder/README.md

 - 🧑🏽‍💻 I am the maintainer of [Cython](https://cython.org/), [lxml](https://lxml.de/) and a few other Python data processing tools that you can find below.
 - 🧑🏽‍💻 I am also a core developer of [CPython](https://www.python.org/) and contributor to many other open source software projects.
+- 🤝 In my city there's an old house from the 1600s with an inscription: _"May God give to all those who know me, twice what they feel that they owe me"_.
-- 🤝 With a donation, **YOU can help me live the life that you think I deserve** for the work that I do [on Cython](https://cython.readthedocs.io/en/latest/src/donating.html) and [on lxml](https://lxml.de/index.html#support-the-project), or [my other projects](https://github.com/sponsors/scoder).
+     With a donation, **YOU can help me live the life that you think I deserve** for the work that I do [on Cython](https://cython.readthedocs.io/en/latest/src/donating.html) and [on lxml](https://lxml.de/index.html#support-the-project), or [my other projects](https://github.com/sponsors/scoder).
 - 🤔 You can contact me at gh@behnel.de
 - 😄 My pronouns are **he/him**
 - 🗣️ I speak and 🖋️ write in **Deutsch**, **English**, **Français**